Structure-Preserving Model Reduction for Dissipative Mechanical Systems: Introduction

-Meanwhile, model reduction is an established discipline within applied mathematics and is subject of textbooks and collections, see~\cite{morAnt05, morBenMS05, morQuaR14, morBenCOetal17, morBenSGetal21}.
+Meanwhile, model order reduction is an established discipline within applied mathematics and is subject of textbooks and collections, see~\cite{PBTRMV_Ant05, PBTRMV_BenMS05, PBTRMV_QuaR14, PBTRMV_BenCOetal17, PBTRMV_BenSGetal21}.
 In particular, for first-order systems

-there exists a rich theory for their approximation by reduced systems of low state-space dimension, see~\cite{morAnt05} for an overview.
+there exists a rich theory for their approximation by reduced-order systems of low state-space dimension; see~\cite{PBTRMV_Ant05} for an overview.
 These methods are indeed applicable to first-order representations of second-order systems like

-However, the problem with this is that the reduced system is again of first order, and it does in general not have a physical interpretation as a mechanical system.
-The structure-preserving model order reduction problem of second-order systems is therefore a problem on its own and new techniques have to be developed.
+However, the problem with this is that the reduced-order system is again of first order, and, in general, it does not have a physical interpretation as a mechanical system.
+The structure-preserving model order reduction problem of second-order systems is therefor a problem on its own and new techniques have to be developed.

-The model order reduction problem for linear time-invariant systems allows us to also consider the problem in the frequency domain.
-More precisely, the \emph{transfer function} can be considered, which for~\eqref{eqn:sosys} is given by
+The model order reduction problem for linear time-invariant systems can also be considered in the frequency domain.
+More precisely, the \emph{transfer function} mapping inputs to putouts in frequency domain can be considered, which for~\cref{PBTRMV_eqn:sosys} is given by

-Plancherel's theorem~\cite[Prop.~5.1]{morAnt05} gives a link between the time and frequency domain in a way that --- very roughly speaking --- ``the better the transfer function of the reduced system approximates that of the original system, the better the outputs of original and reduced systems coincide''.
-Two important measures for the distance between transfer functions are the \emph{$\Hinf$-norm}, which for stable systems expresses the supremal distance between the transfer functions on the imaginary axis; and the so-called \emph{gap metric}~\cite{GeoS90}, which applies to arbitrary, possibly unstable, systems and can be expressed by the $\Hinf$-norm of certain stable factorizations of transfer functions.
-Whereas in the time domain the $\Hinf$-norm expresses the $L^{2}$-norm differences of the outputs of the original and reduced system, the gap metric can be seen as a quantitative measure for the distance of the dynamics of systems.
+Plancherel's theorem~\cite[Prop.~5.1]{PBTRMV_Ant05} provides a link between the time and frequency domain in a way that -- very roughly speaking -- ``the better the transfer function of the reduced-order system approximates that of the original system, the better the outputs of original and reduced-order systems coincide''.
+Two important measures for the distance between transfer functions are the \emph{$\Hinf$-norm}, which for asymptotically stable systems expresses the supremal distance between the transfer functions on the imaginary axis; and the so-called \emph{gap metric}~\cite{PBTRMV_GeoS90}, which applies to arbitrary, possibly unstable, systems and can be expressed by the $\Hinf$-norm of certain stable factorizations of transfer functions.
+Whereas in the time domain, the $\Hinf$-norm expresses the $L^{2}$-norm differences of the outputs of the original and reduced-order system, the gap metric can be seen as a quantitative measure for the distance of the dynamics of systems.